Convergence of Expectation-Maximization Algorithm with Mixed-Integer Optimization: Statistical Model and Convergence Result

-where $\nabla_{\bs{\gamma}}$ denote the gradient with respect to $\bs{\gamma}$. \end{theorem} \begin{proof} See \Cref{app:general_convergence}. \end{proof} Conditions 1 and 2 refer to the likelihood, and Conditions 3 and 4 are linked to the iterate update procedure.
+where $\nabla_{\bs{\gamma}}$ denote the gradient with respect to $\bs{\gamma}$. \end{theorem} \begin{proof} See \Cref{app:general_convergence}. \end{proof} Here, Conditions 1 and 2 refer to the likelihood, and Conditions 3 and 4 are linked to the iterate update procedure.
 Conditions 1, 2, and 4 are similar to (8), (6), and (7) in \cite{wu1983convergence}, respectively.
 Condition 3 is required for the global convergence theorem~\cite{zangwill1969nonlinear} to hold.
-Our analysis generalizes the result in \cite{wu1983convergence}.
+Further, our analysis generalizes the EM convergence result in \cite{wu1983convergence}.
 Using a similar proof technique, we can extend the other results in \cite{wu1983convergence} to our setting (for example, the results on generalized EM).
-Further, if the stationary points of the likelihood cost are isolated, then the algorithm converges to a single point.
-Also, we make an assumption that $\bb{H}$ is finite, such as any bounded subset of integers or rational numbers.
+Furthermore, if the stationary points of the likelihood cost are isolated, the algorithm converges to a single point.
+Also, we assume that $\bb{H}$ is finite, such as any bounded subset of integers or rational numbers.
 There are estimation problems where this assumption holds, and we give an example in the next section.